goodnewschurchnp/jekyll-netlify-boilerplate-1/pages/tutorial.md

 #### To folk the github Repository

-This site use (jekyll-netlify-boilerplate) Github Repository at (https://github.com/danurbanowicz/jekyll-netlify-boilerplate),though there are some changes from original, the best way to copy and edit is to folk the (good news church Nepal), the github Repository at: (https://github.com/goodnewschurchnp/jekyll-netlify-boilerplate).
+This site use (jekyll-netlify-boilerplate) Github Repository at (https://github.com/danurbanowicz/jekyll-netlify-boilerplate), though there are some changes from original, the best way to copy and edit is to folk the (good news church Nepal), the github Repository at: (https://github.com/goodnewschurchnp/jekyll-netlify-boilerplate).

 #### Log in netlify.com to build the site